 In the midst of a growth spurt, SlashGear’s data center solutions provider was acquired.
 Shortly thereafter, as pricing skyrocketed and customer service plummeted, the SlashGear team knew they had to find a data center partner it could trust to host their business and help it fulfill their ambitions.

-Hivelocity, a premier provider of dedicated servers, colocation and cloud hosting services and solutions.
+Hivelocity, a premier provider of dedicated servers, edge-computing, colocation, and cloud hosting services and solutions.

 - Saving an estimated $40,000 per year in reduced costs